Is It Even Possible to Pass CA in the First Attempt?

 This was literally the first question I Googled the day I enrolled in CA Foundation.
 I was excited, yes.
 But also terrified.
 The stories of multiple attempts, burnout, and people switching careers halfway through made it feel like I was stepping into an endless tunnel.

-But somewhere deep down, I was curious.
-What do those first-attempt students do differently?
+But somewhere deep down, I was curious—what do those first-attempt students do differently?
 Not the ones with superhuman brains, but the regular folks like me.
 I started observing, learning, and experimenting.

 Now that I’ve cleared my CA Inter in the first attempt and am preparing for Finals, I wanted to share the raw, real strategy that helped me—and could help you too.